davydr/ymiles-site/content/1099-k/index.md

 ### Why You Got a 1099-K From Uber

-Starting in 2024, the IRS lowered the federal threshold for receiving a 1099-K to **$10,000**.
-That means if you made at least $10,000 in rider payments through Uber, you’ll get this form.
+Starting in 2024, the IRS lowered the federal threshold for receiving a 1099-K to **$5,000**.
+This was $20,000 last year and will be reduced to $600 by 2026.
+That means if you made at least $5,000 in rider payments through Uber, you’ll get this form.
 Some states (like Massachusetts or Virginia) require Uber to send it even at **$600** or less, regardless of transaction count.

-This doesn’t mean you owe taxes on the full $10,000+.
+This doesn’t mean you owe taxes on the full $5,000+.
 The IRS just wants to know what came in — **you’re allowed to subtract legitimate expenses.**

 ---